Analysis of the hidden-charm pentaquark candidates in the $J/\psi \Sigma$ mass spectrum via the QCD sum rules: QCD sum rules for the pentaquark states

 The coupling between the currents and baryons are complex due to the fraction spins.
-The currents $J(x)$, $J_\mu(x)$ and $J_{\mu\nu}(x)$ have negative parity and couple potentially to the hidden-charm-singly-strange pentaquark states (P) with negative and positive parity simultaneously as multiplying $i\gamma_5$ to the interpolating currents could change their parity \cite{WangZG-Review,Wang1508-EPJC},
+The currents $J(x)$, $J_\mu(x)$ and $J_{\mu\nu}(x)$ have negative parity and couple potentially to the hidden-charm-singly-strange pentaquark states (P) with negative and positive parities simultaneously as multiplying $i\gamma_5$ to the interpolating currents could change their parities \cite{WangZG-Review,Wang1508-EPJC},